Spekulucius/obsidian-brainhack/README.md

 ![](/images/brainhack-theme.png)

 ***
+_note: as of 1.4.4, you can disable all animations within the style settings plugin_
+***

 This is Brainhack Theme: a robust theme with only one customizable option: the **accent color**.
 ## customize with the accent color only!